Cozy Peach Kitchen

 For the Salad

-• 1 head romaine lettuce 10-12 ounces romaine lettuce leaves
+• 1 head romaine lettuce cut into bite-sized pieces (10-12 ounces romaine leaves)

 • freshly ground black pepper to taste